matthewdau85/APGMS-Final/docs/runbooks/stakeholder-connect.md

 - Keep each pilot’s JSON output and partner metadata file inside `artifacts/compliance/`; auditors can use them to verify that the vertical slice (ingest → ledger → precheck → transfer → alert) actually produced a transfer ID.
 - Document any change to the partner URL/token or DSP product ID in this file and the OPS runbook so future runs continue to operate under the correct legal composite.
+- Forward the tier escalation webhook (`TIER_ESCALATION_WEBHOOK_URL`) to the stakeholder’s Slack/email.
+When `/compliance/tier-check` sees a tier flip to `escalate` it fires an alert with the evidence path (`artifacts/compliance/tier-history/`) so the partner can acknowledge the condition and track the remediation timeline.
+- Capture partner webhook callbacks by pointing them to `/compliance/partner-webhook`.
+Include the shared secret via `PARTNER_WEBHOOK_TOKEN` and remind the partner that headers are logged (sans token) inside `artifacts/compliance/partner-webhook-events.jsonl` for audit.